rh-fieldwork/ceph-canary/README.md

       $ export fiocontainer_image="${CLUSTER-REPO}/fio-container:v3.26"

 - Set the storage variable for the storage class to be used for the persistent volume claim.
+Replace "\<ceph-rbd-storage-class>\" with the storage class name.

       $ export storageclass="<ceph-rbd-storage-class>"

+      Example:
+      $ export storageclass="ocs-storagecluster-ceph-rbd"

 - Replace the repository and storage variables in the cloned repo.

-      $ cd ~/$LOCALREPO/ceph-canary
+      $ cd ~/${GITDIR}/ceph-canary

+      $ scripts/replace_variables.sh

 ### Step 3.
 Creating the namespace and service account.
 The default namespace for this project is ceph-canary.
 Unless necessary, we  recommend using the default namespace.
 To use a different name for the namespace please follow the steps in [Appendix A: How to Change the Name of the Namespace](#appendix-a-how-to-change-the-name-of-the-namespace) before continuing.